Blackjack Frequently Asked Questions

 What is Blackjack Strategy and How Do You Learn It?

 The basic blackjack strategy will show you what action to take in every possible situation.
-The strategy is a table which has the player’s initial two card total on the y-axis and the dealer’s exposed card total on the x-axis.
+The strategy is a table that has the player’s initial two-card total on the y-axis and the dealer’s exposed card total on the x-axis.
 It then indicates whether the player should stand, hit, split, double down, or surrender.

 It’s always good etiquette to ask the dealer first if it is acceptable to use a strategy card in that particular casino.
 Rarely will the casino have an issue with it, but occasionally another player will complain if they think you’re taking too long.